Working for Captivate, I have landed my perfect job. I get to combine two passions of mine, SEO and podcasting.

-3. Build Authority with Quality Content
+3. Build Authority with Relevant & Quality Content

+When you are planning and creating episodes make sure there is a clear structure and flow to your episode.
 Similar to if you were preparing a blog, you need to structure your content and think about how the format and questions can maintain a clear, consistent and logical flow.

 Top tip: Avoid ‘keyword stuffing’, e.g. listing variations of your keyword out of context or where they don’t flow naturally – Google will catch you in the act!